Dwijad/Dockerize-Kafka-Connect/README.md

         }
     }' https://connect-worker-1:8081/connectors/ | jq .

-While the connector is loading, Run `kafka-avro-console-consumer` to view the change events.
+While the connector is loading, update a record in the MySQL database and simultaneously  run `kafka-avro-console-consumer` to view the change events.

 Create `client.properties` file.